jquery/contribute.jquery.org/pages/style-guide/html.md

 ## Forms

- - Always use `for` attribute in `label` element.
-Using `for` attribute in `label` element is more robust, than implicit labelling, across browsers and assistive technology.
+Always include a `for` attribute for `label` elements.
+This is more robust than implicit labeling across browsers and assistive technologies.

 ```html
 <!-- Bad Example -->